mdn/content/files/en-us/web/javascript/reference/global_objects/bigint/bigint/index.md

 ### Parameters

 - `value`
-  - : The value to be parsed as BigInt.
+  - : The value to be converted to a BigInt value.
 It may be a string, an integer, a boolean, or another `BigInt`.

 ### Return value